Characters Introduced in Backstroke of the West

 The Good Elephant

 A mysterious figure connected with the Hopeless Situation, mentioned several times but never seen.
 Knows how to fly airships.
-Could be some sort of spirit animal for the Presbyterian Church.
+Could be some sort of sacred animal for the Presbyterian Church.
 May be owned by The Plum Of (Allah Gold talks to her about "your elephant").
 Might have had some involvement with the fair that happened the day before the film started.

 - Canon Foreigner: Introduced into the story thanks to a translation glitch in the subtitles.Explanation